ac1513/MAGqual/README.md

 Once Miniconda is installed, Snakemake can be installed following the instructions in the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

 MAGqual will handle the other dependancies while the pipeline is running through the use of Conda environments.
+### Additional Notes:
+MAGqual is compatible with Python 3.10.1 or higher.
+Make sure to clone the MAGqual repository regularly to get the latest updates and bug fixes.
+Refer to the MAGqual documentation in the GitHub repository for more information on how to use the tool and interpret the results.
+Congratulations!
+You have successfully installed MAGqual on your system.

 ## Running MAGqual